robertdebock/ansible-role-gotop/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-gotop.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-gotop)

-Installs gotop for your system.
+The purpose of this role is to install gotop on your system.

 Example Playbook
 ----------------